If you want to make everyone happy, don't be a leader... sell ice cream.

 As you can imagine, identifying problems is not always so difficult.
 The real challenge lies in implementing solutions.

-When it comes to my role in helping businesses increase their profits and customer base, it is inevitable that I will offend certain people.
+When it comes to my role in helping businesses increase their profits and customer base, it is inevitable that certain people resist change and can feel offended.
 There is always a certain amount of resistance when it comes to criticizing someone’s work, and this resistance is amplified immensely when coming from an outsider.

 As a leader in any market, it is impossible to make decisions that appeal to everyone.
 Like the tallest trees, the higher you grow, the stronger the wind gets.
 And when a company learns to adopt a culture headed by strong leadership, it plants it’s roots firmly into the ground, providing a solid foundation that extends to employees and customers alike.